HeavyMedl/lists/README.md

 <a name='splitAt'/>
 ### splitAt : num -> [x]|str -> [[x],[x]]
 ------
 **Description**: Array of two Arrays returned.
-The first Array contains the first n elements of the supplied Array of Variables or String.
+The first Array contains the first n elements of the supplied Array of Variables or a String.
 The second contains the rest.

 **Signature Definition**: Give arg 1 a Number.
 Give arg 2 an Array of Variables or a String.
 Get an Array of two Arrays of Variables.